Xtremilicious/COVID-19-Probability-Detection/README.md

 ## Dataset

 The dataset used in this project is **randomly generated** and hence the predictions are **not accurate**.
-Using an actual dataset with real date involving affected patients will generate much better results.
+Using an actual dataset with real data involving affected patients will generate much better results.

 ##  Run it!